Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Navy Yard History

-Early renditions of Washington DC’s Navy Yard district took shape in 1799 when the first ever US naval yard was constructed to ensure a nation-wide, long-lasting military presence.
+Early renditions of Washington DC’s Navy Yard district took shape in 1799 when the first ever US naval yard was constructed along the Anacostia River to ensure a nationwide, long-lasting military presence and solidify the area’s naval history.

-According to DC Historic Sites, the Navy Yard site played a critical role in ‘expanding nationalism’, serving as a naval weapon manufacturing site leading up to World War I and II.
-Proving indispensable to America’s military standing, Navy Yard still shows historic remnants of 19th century ingenuity and invention.
+According to DC Historic Sites, the site played a critical role in ‘expanding nationalism, serving as a naval weapon manufacturing site leading up to World War I and II.
+Proving indispensable to America’s military standing, the site still shows historic remnants of 19th-century ingenuity and invention.

 Old industrial buildings—once used to manufacture ordnance technology and naval guns—now play house for modern-day business store-fronts and restaurants.